vedovelli/miragejs-starter-kit/README.md

 Those routes operate with a `resource` meaning they accept all HTTP verbs involved in a CRUD operation.

+To get all the messages associated with an user make a call to `api/messages?userId=<pass a valid user ID>`.

 ### 5. Adding your own content

 Lastly tweak `factories`, `fixtures` and `seeds` to accommodate your own needs.